cocoxu/CS7650_fall2022/about.md

 * Meaningful Comparison (1-5) Does the author make clear where the problems and methods sit with respect to existing literature?
 Are any experimental results meaningfully compared with the best prior approaches?
 * Substance (1-5) Does this project have enough substance, or would it benefit from more ideas or results?
 Note that this question mainly concerns the amount of work; its quality is evaluated in other categories.
 * Overall (1-5)

+### Participation / Misc.
+Bonus - up to 5%

+You will receive credit for asking good questions and answering questions related to the homework on Piazza, engaging in discussion in class and generally for participating in the class.
+Be polite and respectful towards the TAs and other students in the class.

 ## Academic Integrity